 How to Grill the Perfect Steak with Cooking Channel Chef Brad Miller

-When you think 4th of July, you think grilling – and steak is a classic crowd-pleaser that works well in many different applications.
-We wanted to kick off summer grilling the right way so we brought in expert chef Brad Miller – son of a Chicago butcher, host of Cooking Channel’s Food Truck Nation, and head chef at Inn of the Seventh Ray in Los Angeles – to whip up a mouthwatering, reverse-seared beef Tomahawk chop alongside Twin Eagles founder and visionary Dante Cantal on our convenient, easy-to-use Pellet Grill and 42” Outdoor Gas Grill.
+When you think summer, you think entertaining and grilling – and steak is a classic crowd-pleaser that works well in many different applications.
+We wanted to kick off this season of grilling the right way, so we brought in expert chef Brad Miller – son of a Chicago butcher, host of Cooking Channel’s Food Truck Nation, and head chef at Inn of the Seventh Ray in Los Angeles – to whip up a mouthwatering, reverse-seared beef Tomahawk chop alongside Twin Eagles founder and visionary Dante Cantal on our convenient, easy-to-use Pellet Grill and 42” Outdoor Gas Grill.
 But don’t worry, you don’t have to be an executive chef to cook up this delicious recipe, you can do it right at home on your Twin Eagles grill – because the perfect steak cooked on the perfect product gets the best result.

 Chef Brad Miller’s Reverse Seared Beef Tomahawk Chop

 1 Lemon (Ends Cut Off & Cut in Half)

 8 Jumbo Asparagus

 - Preheat the Pellet Grill to 325º.
 Place the tomahawk on the grates of the grill & close the lid; let it slowly cook until the internal temp is 115-120º for Rare to Medium Rare or 130º for Medium (15-20 minutes).
 Remove & place on a resting rack.
 Note: this step can also be done in a traditional oven.

 - Turn your Gas Grill burners to high & close the top until it reaches 650-750º.
 Place the steak on the grates; after about 1 minute, turn 45º.
 Cook for another minute, then flip & repeat.